TheSongOfEnderion/josee/Chapters/Chapter 3 - Problem with a Teritory (1).md

 Josee turned to her and nodded.

 From the village square, Josee saw the gallows near the port where a body remained hanged.
-His head was covered a sack, and dried blood seeped through his neck.
+His head was covered with a sack, and dried blood seeped through his neck.
 From a few moments, his body would twitch as if it was still alive.
 Near it, she saw a young villager throw dirt at his dead body.

 Josee turned her eyes straight forth.
 Walking beside her, Schulga simply observed Josee's actions.
 His right hand was placed on the sword at his hip.